computas/ovh-cloud-workshop/kubernetessetup.md

 We will be using Kubernetes Secrets to store the password to our database.
 To simplify we will provide the admin user's credentials for our backend application. (this is obviously not a good idea in production...)

-So your task is to find the credentials (hint: look under users tab under the managed database section) and create a Kubernetes secret on the form `PASSWORD=<secret>` named dbsecret.
+So your task is to find the credentials (hint: look under users tab under the managed database section) and create a Kubernetes secret on the form `PASSWORD=<secret>` named dbsecret, in the `app` namespace you created in the previous step.

 ❗❗❗️ _NOTE:_ In a production environment Kubernetes secrets are not secure out of the box.
 You will have to configure your cluster to encrypt the secrets or use external secret manager. (out of scope for this workshop)